DoubleCouponDay/Chunkus/README.md

     .\build_cpart_cpppart.bat

 ## Building the Rust code

-Now to build the Rust Component

-The rust component links to the C code, which in turn depends on libpng (which depends on zlib)
+The rust component links to the C code, which depends on libpng, which depends on zlib.

-Now in the `discord-v` folder, run:
+In the `discord-v` folder, run:

     cargo build

-To link against the release build define the environment variable `releasebuild` as true

-in windows:

-    $env:releasebuild = "true" //powershell

-    set releasebuild=true //cmd

-    then log back in

-in linux:

-    you need to update your `~/.pam_environment` file to have this persist

 This sets the environment variable for this single terminal instance (the variable is lost with the terminal)